 - Render Delay: time to display the LCP image

-Both Resource Load Delay and Resource Load Time only apply to images and videos.
+Both Resource Load Delay and Resource Load Duration only apply to images and videos.
 For example, if the LCP element of a page is a H1, the LCP measurement will only have two sub-parts: TTFB and Render Delay.

-How to interpret Resource Load Delay
+How to interpret LCP image Load Delay

 Understanding each LCP sub-part can help make focus your efforts on the page speed optimizations with the biggest impact.